 NIT Rourkela researchers pioneer green alternative to fight antibiotic resistance

-New Delhi: In a bid to tackle the problem of antimicrobial resistance, researchers at the National Institute of Technology (NIT) Rourkela have used...
+In a bid to tackle the problem of antimicrobial resistance, researchers at the National Institute of Technology (NIT) Rourkela have used extracts from...

 The extracts not only aided in the synthesis of nanoparticles but also helped stabilise nanoparticles through the formation of a herbal shield or phytocorona.
 It also helps in controlling the release of the zinc ions and ensures steady antibacterial action.